MinorinAi/Chronic-Kidney-Disease/README.md

 This is a synthetic dataset shared for educational purposes.

 # Contents
-- `Chronic Kidney Disease and Preventive Medicine.ipynb`: Main notebook including statistical testing, and regression analysis and discussion of results
+- `chronic-kidney-disease-and-preventive-medicine.ipynb`: Main notebook including statistical testing, and regression analysis and discussion of results
-- `JP Chronic Kidney Disease and Preventive Medicine.ipynb`: Japanese version
+- `jp-chronic-kidney-disease-and-preventive-medicine.ipynb`: Japanese version

 # Analysis Highlights
 - Logistic regression showed a significant positive association between BMI and CKD risk